johndoesstuff/uniblVM/README.md

 **-c --complexity**

 Displays stats on the complexity of the program executed, including program size, how many bytes loads were called, vm cycles, and execution time.

+**-b --break**

+Instead of ending execution on a `HALT` op wait for character input then continue execution.
+Receiving 2 `HALT`s in a row will terminate program execution.

 ## The UNIBL Assembler